 Robotic-assisted heart bypass surgery can be performed to restore blood flow to your heart muscle.

 While both procedures have risks, there are many benefits to robotic-assisted heart surgery.
 Robotic-assisted heart surgery recovery is shorter and poses less risk of infection than an open-heart procedure.
 Your surgeon also has precise visualization for surgery with robotic assistance.

 At AHN, the safety of our patients is our top priority.
 Our entire surgical team is highly trained in this procedure to ensure quality and safety.

 When you undergo robotic-assisted heart surgery at AHN, you benefit from:

-- Advanced technology: We use the latest da Vinci® Surgical System^, which enhances surgical vision, maneuverability, and control.
+We use the latest da Vinci® surgical system, which enhances surgical vision, maneuverability, and control.

-- Exceptional outcomes: We have a 98 percent success rate using robotic technology to repair or replace faulty mitral heart valves.
+We have a greater than 98% success rate using robotic technology to repair or replace faulty mitral heart valves.
 Our surgeons perform hundreds of lifesaving minimally invasive heart procedures, including robotic-assisted surgeries, every year with remarkable results.